 For this project, author Pete Gershon draws upon primary archival materials, contemporary newspaper and magazine accounts, and more than 75 interviews with significant figures to present a creative non-fiction narrative that preserves and interweaves the stories and insights of the artists, collectors, critics, patrons, and administrators who transformed the city’s art scene.
 What were the highlights, the detours, the noble failures?
 How did the city influence these artists, and how did they in turn influence life in the city?
 How did contemporary art activity in Houston reflect, oppose, or presage trends in the regional and national arts communities?
 Was there really any such thing as a “Houston school,” and if so, what was it?

 The final product will be a richly illustrated art book with more than 400 images, including color reproductions of both key works and lesser-known pieces, as well as ephemera and rarely seen archival photography.
 An initial print run of 2500 copies is anticipated, with a release date in fall 2018.
-Exhibitions of artwork and documentation from area art archives is planned for the new Glassell School of Art and Lawndale Art Center in conjunction with the book’s publication.
+Exhibitions of artwork and documentation from area art archives is planned for the new Glassell School of Art in conjunction with the book’s publication.

 You can support this project with a donation via its fiscal sponsor, the 501(c)3 organization Houston Artists Fund